yugr/python-hate/README.md

 and upgrading dependencies later on to get bugfixes and security patches.

-For more details see the excellent ["Dependency hell: a library author's guide" talk](https://www.youtube.com/watch?v=OaBhcueqNqw)
+For more details see the excellent ["Dependency hell: a library author's guide" talk](https://www.youtube.com/watch?v=OaBhcueqNqw) and an alternative view in [Should You Use Upper Bound Version Constraints?](https://iscinumpy.dev/post/bound-version-constraints/)